solganeo-org/solgacomServer/README.md

 This is the part in charge of the backend of the Solgacom application.
 The application is developed using Node js [Node Documentation](https://nodejs.org/es/docs/).

-## Install Node
+## Getting Started

 ---

-If you don't have installed Node js install it at the following link [Install Node js](https://nodejs.org/es/download/)
+If you don't have installed Node js install it at the following link [Install Node js](https://nodejs.org/es/download/).

+Once installed, write the following command at root repertory:

+``npm update``

 ## Install MySQL